jgm/gitit/README.markdown

 as well.
 It will not be possible to modify these files using the web interface, but they will be modifiable via git.

-Using darcs instead of git
+Using a VCS other than git
 --------------------------

 By default, gitit will store wiki pages in a git repository in the